Cost of Living in Houston – The 2020 Guide

 H-Town is globally famous for its energy industry, but also medical and research facilities.
 And, of course, NASA.
 It has one of the busiest ports in the US.
 It’s home to the headquarters of 19 Fortune 500 companies, Phillips 66, Sysco, and Halliburton being among them.
 There is also a strong presence of other large companies, such as Exxon Mobil or Hewlett Packard.

-Therefore, you can expect plenty of jobs to be on offer.
+Therefore, you can expect plenty of jobs to be on offer, and finding a job before moving to another state shouldn’t be a problem.
 The biggest employers in the city are medical institutions, universities, and energy companies.
 According to data provided by payscale.com, the average salary stands around $70,000 per year.
 The best salaries are those of project managers ($81,000), followed by project and mechanical engineers ($79,000 and $78,000 respectively), and finally operation managers ($71,000).
 A quick check with a calculator will show you that if you land a good job, you’ll have no problem getting by here.

 Leisure In the Space City

 Houstonians value their time after the daily business was concluded just like any other folks.
+When you unpack after the move explore the metropolis.
 Things to do in Houston are aplenty, but people especially enjoy walking in parks and eating out.
 If you wish to try out some of the best restaurants in Houston, be ready to pay something in the region from $15 at a less expensive joint to $60 at the mid-range restaurant.
 With your lunch or dinner, you can have a beer for around $6-7, a coke for $2, and a cappuccino for $5.

 When it comes to sports, the pro offer isn’t as vast as in some other locations, but you’ll find it satisfying nonetheless.
 Here you can follow football, basketball, baseball, and soccer.
 The only thing that’s missing is the NHL franchise.
 If you’re a fan of hockey, we’re sorry to inform you that the nearest option for that is in Dallas.